arcus-azure/arcus/community/blog/2020-05-New-authorization-and-enhanced-logging-in-WebApi-v1.0.1/README.md

 }
 ```

-By default the request body is ignored and the headers are logged (except for some default security headers that can be altered).
+By default, we do not track the request body but do include most HTTP headers.
+However, for security reasons we have a default set of headers to omit or obfuscate.

 Example: